-Do not waste time trying to figure out if an event is an accident, that's not your job.
-If you have an event with an aircraft that results in damage or injury no matter how slight.
+Do not waste time trying to figure out if an event is an accident; that is not your job.
+If you have an event with an aircraft that results in damage or injury, no matter how slight,

-REPORT IT to DOI or USFS by calling 1-888-464-7427 (888-4MISHAP).
+REPORT IT to DOI or USFS by calling 1-888-464-7427 (888-4MISHAP) Has 911/ Search and Rescue (SAR) been notified?

-Has 911/ Search and Rescue (SAR) been notified?
+Notify your bureau / agency and follow their procedures

-Notify your Bureau / Agency and follow their procedures Bureau / Agency Point of Contact and phone number
+Bureau / Agency Point of Contact and phone number